genesiscommunitysuccess/docs/docs/03_server-modules/08_evaluator/01_introduction.md

 [Introduction](/server-modules/evaluator/introduction) | [Basics](/server-modules/evaluator/basics) |  [Advanced](/server-modules/evaluator/advanced) | [More examples](/server-modules/evaluator/examples) | [Configuring runtime](/server-modules/evaluator/configuring-runtime) | [Testing](/server-modules/evaluator/testing)

-You can use the evaluator to schedule the production of EOD reports (for example), or to send warnings when a defined limit is breached.
+It is often useful to run tasks periodically - for example to schedule the production of EOD reports, or to send a warning when a defined limit is reached.
+For such purposes the Genesis low-code platform provides a feature called the Evaluator.
+In system terms, Evaluators enable you to connect Event Handlers to two different kinds of event: dynamic and static (cron rules):

 In system terms, evaluators enable you to connect event handlers to two different kinds of event: dynamic and static (cron rules).